nationalarchives/terraform-aws-organizations-ous-by-path/modules/resource/README.md

 # Terraform module: AWS Organizations OUs by path - Resource sub-module

-A Terraform module to **manage** AWS Organizations Organizational Units with their paths from the Organization root.
+An open-source Terraform module to **manage** AWS Organizations Organizational Units with their paths from the Organization root.

 - Supports up to **5 levels** of Organizational Units (AWS Quota).
 - Define your organization structure as a map.